wutsi/wutsi-qr-server/README.md

     - `order`
     - `payment_request`
 - `<id>`: The identifier of the entity
-- `<expires>`: The time in seconds when this code expires.
+- `<expires>`: The time (in seconds, since epoch time) when this code expires.
 For static QR code, the expiry date is set in 100 years :-)

 # Links